 How Much Does Costco's Meatloaf and Mashed Potatoes Cost?

-Costco sells their ~4 pound meatloaf and mashed potatoes for $3.99 a pound.
+The ~4-pound Costco meatloaf and mashed potatoes for $3.99 a pound.
 The total price for my purchase of meatloaf was $16.76.
 This is a solid and fair price for an easy to make dinner meal.

 $3.99 a pound for a meal seems pretty fair, but we do have to take into consideration that the mashed potatoes are going to cost significantly less to produce than the meatloaf.

-Costco sells their ground beef for $3.99 a pound and after preparing the meatloaf, there should be some markup.
+Costco sells its ground beef for $3.99 a pound, and after preparing the meatloaf, there should be some markup.

-Looking at the meal holistically, I think the $3.99/pound price tag for both the meatloaf and mashed potatoes is appropriate.
+Looking at the meal holistically, the $3.99/pound price tag for both the meatloaf and mashed potatoes is appropriate.

-This is a per pound price of $11.89 which is nearly triple of Costco’s per pound price.
-Hard to say how the quality compares, but for a price comparison this isn’t even close.
+This is a per-pound price of $11.89, nearly triple Costco’s per-pound price.
+Hard to say how the quality compares, but this isn’t even close for a price comparison.

 Meatloaf and Mashed Potatoes Taste Test

-I will say the biggest turn off for me is going to be the bright red glaze that covers the ground beef meatloaf.
+The biggest turn off for me is the bright red glaze that covers the Costco meatloaf.
 It’s not really the color I’m looking for on a meatloaf.

-Butter is always nice in mashed potatoes, but during the cooking process, the butter just melted directly into the potatoes that it was sitting on and left a butter imprint.
+Butter is always worth having in mashed potatoes, but during the cooking process, the butter just melted directly into the potatoes that it was sitting on and left a butter imprint.

-The masthead potatoes will need to be mixed to spread and maximize the butter flavor.
+The masthead potatoes must be mixed to spread and maximize the butter flavor.

-The mashed potatoes in the dish are very solid overall as it is both chunky and creamy.
+The mashed potatoes in the dish are solid overall, as they are both chunky and creamy.
 They have a nice savory flavor with a hint of butter without being overly salty.

-I enjoyed the mashed potatoes and they are sufficient for what they are in this meal.
+I enjoyed the mashed potatoes, which are sufficient for what they are in this meal.

 Meatloaf & Glaze

-I did cook the meatloaf and mashed potatoes for 65 minutes which is in between their recommended 60-70 minute cook time.
+I cooked the meatloaf and mashed potatoes for 65 minutes, which is between their recommended 60-70 minute cook time.

 The meatloaf came out firm and still somewhat moist on the inside.

-My meatloaf was slightly overdone, but still very tasty and delicious, nonetheless.
-If cooking again, I would probably pull the meatloaf at 60 minutes instead.
+My meatloaf was slightly overdone but still very tasty and delicious.
+If cooking again, I would pull the meatloaf at 60 minutes instead.

-The flavors of the meatloaf were nice, it was savory and the onion chunks were pleasant.
-The red ketchup glaze was very sweet and drastically contrasted the meatloaf.
+The Costco meatloaf flavors were awesome, it was quite savory, and the onion chunks were pleasant.
+The red ketchup glaze was very sweet and drastically contrasted with the meatloaf.

 I would have preferred the red glaze to be a little less sweet.